Phineus (son of Belus): Mythology

 Phineus had been engaged to Cepheus' daughter Andromeda before she wed Perseus, and Phineus plotted against him, leading Perseus to turn him and his co-conspirators into stone by showing them the head of Medusa.
-The affair appears to have formed part of Euripides' lost Andromeda, but the sole extensive ancient treatment is found Ovid's Metamorphoses.
+The affair appears to have formed part of Euripides' lost Andromeda, and receives a single line in Apollodorus' Bibliotheca, but the only extensive ancient treatment is found in Ovid's Metamorphoses.

-In Ovid's account Perseus asked for Andromeda's hand in return for saving the girl from the sea-monster Cetus to whom an oracle had ordained Andromeda be sacrificed as punishment for her mother Cassiopeia's boast that she was more beautiful than the Nereids.
-Perseus was successful, but as he recounted his deeds to the court of Cepheus a spear-brandishing Phineus assailed him:
+In Ovid's account Perseus asked for Andromeda's hand in return for saving the girl from the sea-monster Cetus, to whom an oracle had ordained Andromeda be sacrificed as punishment for her mother Cassiopeia's boast that she was more beautiful than the Nereids.
+Perseus was successful, but as he recounted his deeds to the court, a spear-brandishing Phineus interrupted him:

 Phineus' presumed motive in marrying Andromeda was to strengthen his claim to the throne, rather than any interest in the girl herself.
 Cepheus scolded his brother for this outburst, pointing out that he had done nothing to help Andromeda in the crisis, but Phineus still cast his spear at Perseus.
-Although he missed, a fierce battle ensued in which many fell until Perseus, surrounded by a large number of warriors, held up the head of the Gorgon, turning enemies still alive but Phineus to stone.
-Amazed by this, Phineus pleaded for his life with his gaze averted, but Perseus approached him and held the head before his eyes, turning Phineus to stone.
+Although he missed, a fierce battle ensued in which many fell, until Perseus held up the head of the Gorgon, turning all his remaining enemies (except for Phineus) to stone.
+Amazed by this, Phineus pleaded for his life with his gaze averted, but Perseus approached him and held the head before his eyes, turning Phineus also to stone.